-The Mac Mini M1 is several hundred dollars cheaper than the M1 Macbooks.
-This and the $599 sale price seem to make the Mac Mini M1 a good value for developers.
+The Apple Silicon Mac Mini is several hundred dollars cheaper than Apple Silicon Macbooks.
+This and the $599 price seem to make the Mac Mini Apple Silicon a good value for developers.
 Homebrew has arm64 binaries.
 Most programs not specifically for arm64 work through Rosetta with nearly full performance.

 Running benchmarks that take about ten minutes, the fan did not come on and the case was still cool to the touch.
 With 8GB of RAM, some large project require limiting build parallelism to avoid running out of RAM on build.

-As compared to a $50/month cloud Mac service, the Mac Mini M1 pays for itself in a year, while adding value as a media center and convenience of having a local physical Mac.
+As compared to a cloud physical Mac service, the Mac Mini Apple Silicon pays for itself in a year, while adding value as a media center and convenience of having a local physical Mac.